Vi45en/Pesidious/README.md

 ### Training Instructions

-> :warning: WARNING: This segment is currently under some modification.
-Please proceed to the next section.
+> :warning: WARNING: This segment is currently incomplete due to limited time.
+The code however is functional.
+WE apologize for any inconvinience caused.
+Please proceed to the next section. [click here](#testing-instructions)

 > Note: If you wish to skip the training and jump directly to testing our trained model [click here](#testing-instructions)